brianlmerritt/learning_tools_content_api/README.md

 # Learning Tools Content API

-This program is designed to read content from a Moodle system, sanitize it, and save it as text or publish it to a LLM vector store like faiss.
+This program is designed to read content from a Moodle system, sanitize it, and save it as text or publish it to a LLM vector store.

+It works by searching for courses, and then extracting the content of the course either into a .csv file or (todo) a vector store or search engine.

 ## Table of Contents